 - 1 tablespoon maple syrup

-- 1 tablespoon gluten free tamari or coconut aminos
+- 1 tablespoon soy sauce gluten-free tamari or coconut aminos

 - 1 teaspoon fresh thyme chopped